 Introduction to Reflection in Illustrator

 Adobe Illustrator is one of the primarily used software for creating and editing 2D artworks and graphics.
-It is one of the most precisely used vector graphics program, which is operated by almost all the graphic designers, 2D artists, 3D artists, and image editors as well.
+It is one of the most precisely used vector graphics program operated by almost all the graphic designers, 2D artists, 3D artists, and image editors.
 The program is widely and globally sold by Adobe Company and is the part of Adobe Creative Cloud version, which makes sharing artworks and graphic media easier between teams and groups on a network platform without any fail.

 Adobe Illustrator is associated with a number of tools and functions.
-These tools and functions help the user to perform the task and activities with easier methods and efficient workflow.
+These tools and functions help the user perform tasks and activities with easier methods and efficient workflow.
 Adobe Illustrator has many tools and functions that are used directly for obtaining a certain result, while we use some methods and techniques for which there are no direct tools available within the program.

 How to Create a Reflection Effect in Illustrator?